judofyr/mulk/README.md

 # The Mulk Data Model

 The **Mul**ti-**k**ey data model is an approach for storing data.
-This is sort-of a combination of a key-value data model which looks like a graph.
+This is sort-of a key-value data model combined with a graph.
 The intention of this is to be used as a basis for a database which can have very flexible needs.

 ## Introduction